06 · 2024/2025

 Context

-Design engineering period 2, technical and sustainability aspects of consumer products.
+Semester 1, period 2.
+The Design Engineering course focused on researching and applying technical and sustainability aspects of consumer products.

 The assignment

-The assignment was to design and technically develop a plastic toy shovel, focusing on manufacturability, material choice, and mechanical loads.
+The assignment was to design and technically develop a plastic toy shovel, with a focus on manufacturability, material choice and mechanical loads.

-The challenge was to develop a product that:
+The challenge lay in developing a product that:

-- Is suitable for mass production via injection molding
+- Is suitable for mass production via injection moulding

-- Is strong and durable enough for children
+- Is sufficiently strong and durable for use by children

 - Meets safety standards for toys

-The design also had to be fully substantiated with analyses in material, mechanics, and production.
+In addition, the design had to be fully substantiated with analyses in the areas of material, mechanics and production.

 The result

-The result is a fully developed design for a plastic toy shovel, including a 3D model and technical substantiation.
-The design includes:
+The final result is a fully developed design of a plastic toy shovel, including a 3D model and technical substantiation.
+The design includes, among other things:

-- A thin-walled, injection-moldable construction with draft angles and fillets
+- A thin-walled, injection-mouldable construction with draft angles and fillets

-- An ergonomic handle and smooth transitions between parts
+- An ergonomic handle and smooth transitions between components

-- A shape that withstands various use scenarios
+- A form that can withstand various usage scenarios

-Development in SolidWorks, materials science, and mathematics/mechanics is good.
+Development in SolidWorks, material science and mathematics and mechanics is good.
 Often works independently from home.

-I carried out this project independently, going through the full technical design process.
-My approach included:
+I carried out this project independently, going through the complete technical design process.
+My approach consisted of:

-- Analyzing existing plastic products and production methods
+- Analysing existing plastic products and production methods

-- Researching loads and use scenarios for children
+- Researching loads and usage scenarios with children

-- Conducting material research and selection with EduPack
+- Conducting material research and selection using EduPack

-- Designing and modeling the shovel in SolidWorks
+- Designing and modelling the shovel in SolidWorks

-- Optimizing the design for injection molding (draft, fillets, shell)
+- Optimising the design for injection moulding (draft, fillets, shell)

 My role was fully responsible for

-- The design is fully injection-moldable and suitable for mass production
+- The design is fully injection-mouldable and suitable for mass production

-- Realistic loads and use by children are considered
+- Realistic loads and use by children have been taken into account

-- Material choice is supported by technical and economic criteria
+- The material choice is substantiated with technical and economic criteria

 - The design meets safety and usability requirements

-- Able to conduct technical analyses and apply them in design
+- Ability to conduct and apply technical analyses in design

-- Able to develop a product with a focus on manufacturability
+- Ability to develop a product with a focus on manufacturability

-- Able to translate materials science into practical choices
+- Material science can be translated into practical choices

-- Able to work well with CAD and design validation
+- Strong ability to work with CAD and design validation

-- Able to independently develop a technical design from analysis to final model
+- Ability to independently develop a technical design from analysis to final model